SystemsApproach/tcpcc/variants.rst

 7.2 Background Transport (LEDBAT)
 ----------------------------------

-In sharp contrast to low-latency data center environments, there are many applications that need to transfer a large amount of data over an extended period of time.
+In sharp contrast to low-latency datacenter environments, there are many applications that need to transfer a large amount of data over an extended period of time.
 File-sharing protocols such as BitTorrent and software-updates are two examples.
 LEDBAT (Low Extra Delay Background